PulseBeamDev/docs/concepts/connection.md

 **PulseBeam's Next Steps**

 We would love to change this in the future.
-Likely next improvement would be to add hooks for token refresh.
+Likely next improvement would be to add a demo and sample code here.
+Then next would be to add hooks for token refresh.

-TODO: Add a demo and sample code here.

 If there is enough interest from our community.
 So [share your thoughts!](/docs/community-and-support/discord)